 - Size 1: Recommended for those with a light-to-medium flow, generally under 30 years old, or who have not given birth.

 - Size 2: Recommended for those with a medium-to-heavy flow, typically over 30 years old, or who have given birth.
+These are general guidelines.
+Individual factors like cervical height and pelvic floor strength play a significant role in determining the best fit.

 Design Elements: The Honey Pot cup features a stem, air holes, a rim, and grip rings, all designed to aid in proper placement and removal.
 Feedback on the stem varies; some users find it firm and long, which can be helpful for removal, while others find its firmness or lack of grippiness challenging.
 The cup is also noted for its flared top, which some users appreciate for security.

 Benefits of The Honey Pot Cup: Many users are drawn to The Honey Pot Menstrual Cup due to its affordability compared to other reputable brands, making it an accessible option for those new to menstrual cups.
 Its widespread availability in major retailers like Target and Walmart also contributes to its appeal.
-Furthermore, the brand’s mission to provide natural feminine care products resonates with consumers seeking cleaner alternatives.
+The brand’s mission to provide natural feminine care products resonates with consumers seeking cleaner alternatives.

 Potential Challenges with The Honey Pot Cup: While many experience success, some users have reported challenges with The Honey Pot cup.
 Common feedback includes the stem being uncomfortable or difficult to grasp for removal, and the overall firmness of the silicone being too rigid for some, potentially leading to discomfort or difficulty forming a proper seal.
 A few users with very heavy flows have also reported leakage with Size 1, suggesting that proper sizing for flow volume is critical.